World Literature Honours

 The study of twentieth century North American, British, and/or Post-colonial literatures.
 Prerequisite: Two 100 division English courses.
 Breadth-Humanities.

 The study of a selection of literary works in English, mainly from regions other than Canada, Britain and the United States.
 The course may focus on one or several literatures.
-Prerequisite: Two 100 division English courses, and two 200 division English courses.
+Prerequisite: Two 100 division English courses and two 200 division English courses, OR formal declaration in the creative writing minor with 45 units.
 The course may be repeated for credit if a different topic is taught, though students who obtained credit for English 392 prior to Summer 2015 may not take this course for further credit.

 The relationship of music and culture, with emphasis on traditional and contemporary music in Asia, Africa, the Middle East, Latin America and the Caribbean, and indigenous cultures of North America.
 Specific cultural areas may be selected for intensive study in any particular term.
 May be of particular interest to students in other departments.
 Prerequisite: 45 units.
 Students with credit for FPA 341 may not take this course for further credit.

 An interdisciplinary study of literary texts in translation and/or art forms across cultures and periods.
+Students may repeat this course for further credit under a different topic.
 Prerequisite: 45 units.
-Students with credit for HUM 381 or 382 under this topic may not take this course for further credit.
+Students with credit for HS 309 or WL 309 under this topic, or HS 303 under the title "Reflection on the Greek Civil War" may not take this course for further credit.
 Breadth-Humanities.

 Students are encouraged to study abroad, through field schools or exchanges.
 World literature major students may complete up to 15 upper division units at other universities or other universities' field schools and exchanges with prior approval.
 Submit the relevant course description to the world literature advisor well in advance of the course.

-Faculty of Arts and Social Sciences Honours Requirements
+Faculty of Arts and Social Sciences Honours Degree Requirements

 For all bachelor of arts (BA) honours programs, students complete at least 120 units, which includes